 Women workers protest against closure of Regina Coeli women’s hostel

-Women workers at Belfast’s Regina Coeli hostel, which is facing closure in a few weeks, have begun an occupation and work-in at the only all-female provision for vulnerable women in the north of Ireland.
+Women workers at Belfast’s only single-sex refuge, Regina Coeli hostel, which is facing closure in a few weeks, have begun an occupation and work-in at the only all-female provision for vulnerable women in the north of Ireland.
 Victims of domestic abuse, women with mental health and addiction issues and homeless women face being transferred to mixed sex accommodation.

 The hostel which has 21 beds is owned by the Catholic charity the Legion of Mary and is funded by the Housing Executive, the regional body responsible for public housing.